Sturzkampfgeschwader 1: Eastern Front

 In June 1941, the remaining StG 1 groups (Stab and second group) moved to Suwałki, still under the command of VIII.
 Fliegerkorps.
 Second group mustered 39 Ju 87s with 28 ready for combat.
 III./StG was based at Dubowo.
 The group reported 24 Ju 87s operational from 39.
 The wing supported Army Group Centre in the opening phase of Operation Barbarossa, the war on the Eastern Front.

 On 22 June the war began with the Luftwaffe attacking Red Air Force airfields.
-III./StG 1 was ordered to support the advance to Bialystok and Minsk—Battle of Białystok–Minsk.
+III./StG 1 was ordered to support the advance to Białystok and Minsk — Battle of Białystok–Minsk.
 Until 29 July it also supported German forces in the Battle of Smolensk.
 III./StG 1 attacked road traffic in around the Roslavl, Gomel and Bryansk regions as Army Group Centre advanced east to Moscow until the beginning of August.

 II./StG 1 began supporting the advance in the Belarus SSR.
 It lost four Ju 87s over Minsk and supported the Smolensk operation while attacking targets in the Velikiye Luki area.
 Two crews were lost on 24 June.
 The first crew were killed but group commander Helmut Mahlke was shot down over Minsk but he made it back to German lines.
 On 8 July Mahlke was shot down a second time by a Mikoyan-Gurevich MiG-3, and he and his gunner were wounded in action.
 His wounds were such he was invalidated from flying again.
 Mahlke remained as commanding officer until replaced on 19 September by Major Peter Gassman.
 The days operations saved the 17th Panzer Division, of the 47th Panzer Corps, which had been surrounded by Soviet armour northwest of Orsha.
 StG 1 supported a second encirclement battle at Smolensk.
 The airmen of Luftflotte 2 claimed the destruction of 100 tanks, 1,500 trucks, 41 artillery pieces, 24 artillery batteries in the Smolensk sector alone, from 29 July to 5 August.